rzk-lang/sHoTT/src/hott/08-families-of-maps.rzk.md

 #end fundamental-thm-id-types
 ```

-One can summarize the fundamental theorem of identity types as follows: A type
+We can now answer the original question.
+A type family `B : A → U` is equivalent
-family `B : A → U` is equivalent to the family of based paths at a point if and
+to the family of based paths at a point if and only if its total space is
-only if its total space is contractible.
+contractible.

 ```rzk
 #def map-from-paths-inhabited-total